Updated January 11th, 2022 by TraveltheGreekWay

 You can see also read for some of the Aegina hiking trails below:

-- Tour of Ellanios Mt: Distance 8.8 km, circular, moderate difficulty, total vertical climb: 380 m, surface: gravel.
-Category: Moderate.
+Tour of Ellanios Mt: Distance 8.8 km, circular, moderate difficulty.
 The trail starts from Anitsaio village.
 Anitsaio is one of the most remote villages, untouched by tourism.
 On top of Ellanio, there is the small, picturesque church of Profitis Ilias, with endless sea views to Moni & Agkistri islands.
 There is no public transport in the area.

-- Sfentouri – Eleonas: Distance: 3 km, total vertical climb: 40 m, Surface: Gravel.
+Sfentouri – Eleonas: Distance 3 km, total vertical climb 40 m.
 Sfentouri is in the south of Aegina, a picturesque village that will remind you of a Cycladic island.
 Don’t forget to visit the old windmill in the village.

-- Chrysoleontissa (Monastery): Distance: 6 km, circular, easy/moderate, total vertical climb: 190 m.
-It has some steep uphill offering great sea views and just 2 km far from Saint Nektarios Monastery.
+Chrysoleontissa (Monastery): Distance: 6 km, circular, easy/moderate, total vertical climb 190 m.
+It has some steep uphill offering great sea views and is just 2 km far from Saint Nektarios Monastery.